 Australian Kelpie Care

-As previously mentioned, Australian Kelpies need an extreme amount of exercise.
-These dogs are bred to work all day in difficult conditions.
-If an Australian Kelpie is primarily a pet, be prepared to offer hours of daily exercise and mental engagement, whether in the form of jogging, hiking, retrieving games, trick training, herding, agility, swimming, disc dog events, or almost any other competitive canine sport.
-A Kelpie isn’t meant to be on a leash at all times.
+If an Australian kelpie is primarily a pet, be prepared to offer hours of daily exercise and mental engagement, whether in the form of jogging, hiking, retrieving games, trick training, herding, agility, swimming, disc dog events, or almost any other competitive canine sport.
+The breed has impressive endurance; if you’re looking for a running partner, the Australian kelpie is your dog.
+A kelpie isn’t meant to be on a leash at all times.
 Provide free running opportunities in a safe area away from traffic.

 Common Health Problems

-Australian Kelpies are in general a very healthy and hardy breed.
-However, as with all breeds, certain genetic issues have been identified in the Australian Kelpie.
-These include cerebellar abiotrophy (a developmental disorder of the brain), Collie eye anomaly (a disorder that can cause several problems with the eyes include vision loss), and progressive retinal atrophy (a term used to describe a group of related degenerative eye diseases that can leave to blindness).
+Australian kelpies are in general a very healthy and hardy breed.
+However, as with all breeds, certain genetic issues have been identified in the Australian kelpie.
+These include the following:

 Diet and Nutrition

-Australian Kelpies, especially Working Australian Kelpies, need to eat an energy-dense, high-quality food to fuel their active bodies.
-If you’re not sure what to feed your Kelpie, or how much to feed, ask your veterinarian or breeder to advise you.
-Although Kelpies get so much exercise that they are likely to become overweight, older Kelpies or those recovering from an injury might need a lower-calories diet to avoid weight gain.
-Too much weight contributes to joint disorders like arthritis and hip and elbow dysplasia, and can lead to other health issues like diabetes.
+Australian kelpies, especially working Australian kelpies, need to eat an energy-dense, high-quality food to fuel their active bodies.
+If you’re not sure what to feed your kelpie, or how much to feed, ask your veterinarian or breeder to advise you.
+Although kelpies get so much exercise that they are unlikely to become overweight, older kelpies or those recovering from an injury might need a lower-calorie diet to avoid weight gain.
+Too much weight contributes to joint disorders like arthritis, elbow dysplasia, and hip dysplasia, and can lead to other health issues like diabetes.